albuquerque53/county-app/README.md

 ### :books: First of all, documentation!

-I'm providing two tipes of documentation:
+I'm providing two types of documentation:

-1 - In the Open API 3.x standart, [you can access here](https://github.com/albuquerque53/county-app/blob/main/docs/open_api_specification.yml) <br>
+1 - In the Open API 3.x standard, [you can access here](https://github.com/albuquerque53/county-app/blob/main/docs/open_api_specification.yml) <br>
 2 - In a temporary developer portal that I've published with APIMATIC, [you can access here](https://www.apimatic.io/apidocs/county-app)

 ### :eyes: About the routes and how the API works